Wootrade (WOO) Market Cap Tops $356.96 Million

-Wootrade (CURRENCY:WOO) traded flat against the US dollar during the 1-day period ending at 13:00 PM Eastern on March 9th.
+Wootrade (WOO) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM E.T. on March 15th.
+Wootrade has a total market cap of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last 24 hours.
+One Wootrade coin can now be bought for approximately $0.73 or 0.00001460 BTC on major exchanges.
 In the last seven days, Wootrade has traded flat against the US dollar.
-Wootrade has a market capitalization of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last day.
-One Wootrade coin can currently be bought for about $0.73 or 0.00001460 BTC on popular cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.